bnewell/bnewell.github.io/_posts/2016-9-19-mathemagical.md

 header: /assets/mathemagical/geometry.jpg
 ---

-I was listening to Arthur Benjamin speak on Cara Santa Maria's podcast "Talk Nerdy" about his passion for mathematics.[1]
-In it, he discusses a way to teach Algebra to students by first presenting them with a mathemagic trick.
+I was listening to Arthur Benjamin speak on Cara Santa Maria's podcast "Talk Nerdy" about his passion for mathematics.
+[1] In it, he discusses a way to teach Algebra to students by first presenting them with a mathematical (mathemagical, if you will) trick.
 It goes like this:

 >Pick a number between 1 - 10, but don't tell me the number.